User Community Service Desk Downloads

 Mixed Style in MDM

-Mixed style means that if a company has consolidated all data sources but some information is missing, the user is capable of creating a missing, for example, party record with all related entities or, to add a missing related record such as address, contact or consent.
+Using mixed style means that if your organization has consolidated all data sources but some information is missing, you can fix those gaps yourself.
+For example, you can create a missing party record with all related entities or add a missing related record, such as address, contact, or consent.

 For more information, see Configuring Record and Override Lifecycles.